Intuit – QuickBooks Online Accountant

 Once we had put together concepts, I designed and led a test session with 20 accountants where we showed a number of these concepts in smaller groups, facilitated discussions around which were most useful, and extracted design principles based on their feedback (some pictured here).

-We settled on the vision for Virtual Office – "using data to empower small accounting firms to be their SMB clients' hero and grow".
+We settled on the vision for QuickBooks Online Accountant – "using data to empower small accounting firms to be their SMB clients' hero and grow".
 Because the functionality we wanted for v1 was so large, we broke it into 14 workstreams.
 I led the mobile workstream.
 I had the vision of creating the “accountant’s trusty companion that makes sure they never miss a beat”, based on research showing that:

 - Our target accountants (small practices, tech-savvy, eager to expand) wanted to manage as much as possible from their phones because they had mobile practices, travelling to clients around the area (and many only brought iPads to their client consultations)

 - Looked at their phone as soon as they woke up, and just before they went to bed

 - Were terrified of dropping the ball on client work